 Lesson: Know your goals and what it will look like when you achieve them, then hire the right PR agency for the job.
 Without much money to spend, smaller companies have learned that it’s wise to concentrate on just a few important PR objectives at one time, and make sure they have measurable outcomes.

 At Axia, we work with companies big and small as a strategic partner and trusted advisor to take you from where you are now to where you want to be.
-Download our free e-book Maximizing Your Public Relations Investment or contact us to learn what we can do for your company.
+Download our e-book Maximizing Your Public Relations Investment or contact us to learn what we can do for your company.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.